Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 feel more bad and, it it

-it, you know, I think it kind of
+it, you know, I think I kind of were out

 I was time for a change.